Help us improve your experience.

 For more information, see the gNMI specifications and gNMI protocol file here:

-Starting in Junos OS Evolved Release 20.4R1, INITIAL_SYNC statistics from Packet Forwarding Engine sensors using gNMI services on QFX5130-32CD switches is supported.
+Starting in Junos OS Evolved Release 20.4R1, support for INITIAL_SYNC statistics from Packet Forwarding Engine sensors using gNMI services is available.
+Juniper Networks® QFX5130-32CD Switch includes this support.

 When an external collector sends a subscription request for a sensor with INITIAL_SYNC (gnmi-submode 2), the host sends all supported target leaves (fields) under that resource path at least once to the collector with the current value.
-This is valuable because:
+Collecting these statistics is beneficial because:

 • The collector has a complete view of the current state of every field on the device for that sensor path.

-• Event-driven data (ON_CHANGE) is received by the collector at least once before the next event is seen.
-In this way, the collector is aware of the data state before the next event happens.
+• Event-driven data (ON_CHANGE) arrives at the collector at least once before the next event occurs.
+This approach ensures collector awareness of the data state before the next event occurs.

-• Packet Forwarding Engine sensors that contain zero counter values (zero-suppressed) that normally do not show up in streamed data are sent, ensuring that all fields from each line card (also referred to as source) are known to the collector.
+• Packet Forwarding Engine sensors with zero counter values (zero-suppressed) that normally do not appear in the streamed data are sent atleast once.
+This approach ensures the collector has visibility into all fields from each line card, often called a source.

-INITIAL_SYNC submode requires that at least one copy to be sent to the collector; however, sending more than one is acceptable.
+INITIAL_SYNC submode requires the device to send at least one copy to the collector, though sending more than one is acceptable.

 Subscriptions will default to a periodic streaming frequency of 30 seconds unless otherwise specified by the collector in the subscription request.